northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-8-Advance-Cloud-Defense.md

 ![](../Images/lab8aac.gif?raw=true)
 3. The Adaptive application controls page opens with your VMs grouped into the following tabs: Configured, Recommended and No recommendations.
 4. Click on the **Recommended** tab.
+5. Click on one of the "Reviewgroup", notify the recommended applications who is detected on the machine.
+Click **Audit**
 5. If this tab does not contain any group yet, it means that Microsoft Defender for Cloud needs at least two weeks of data to define the unique recommendations per group of machines.

 ### Exercise 3: File Integrity Monitoring